isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Use `gsl::span` for non-owning references into a container.

+##### Note

+Comparing the performance of a fixed-sized array allocated on the stack against a `vector` with its elements on the free store is bogus.
+You could just as well compare a `std::array` on the stack against the result of a `malloc()` accessed through a pointer.
+For most code, even the difference between stack allocation and free-store allocation doesn't matter, but the convenience and safety of `vector` does.
+People working with code for which that difference matters are quite capable of choosing between `array` and `vector`.

 ##### Enforcement

 * Flag declaration of a C array inside a function or class that also declares an STL container (to avoid excessive noisy warnings on legacy non-STL code).
 To fix: At least change the C array to a `std::array`.